Overview

 Preparing for an appointment

-You'll likely start by seeing your child's primary care professional.
-Or you might be referred immediately to an ear, nose and throat specialist or a sleep medicine specialist.
+You'll likely start by seeing your child's regular healthcare professional.
+Or you might be referred right away to an ear, nose and throat specialist or a sleep medicine specialist.

 Here's some information to help you get ready for your appointment.